Mo-sayed0/ToDoListApp/README.md

 ## Overview

-This is a simple console-based To-Do List application written in C#.
-It allows users to manage their tasks through a command-line interface, providing functionality to add, view, and remove tasks.
-The application now includes persistence, saving tasks to a file so they can be retrieved in future sessions.
+This is a console-based To-Do List application written in C#.
+It allows users to manage their tasks through a command-line interface, providing functionality to add, view, complete, and remove tasks.
+The application includes persistence, saving tasks to a file so they can be retrieved in future sessions.

 ## Features

 - Add new tasks to the list
-- View all current tasks
+- View all current tasks with their completion status
+- Mark tasks as completed
 - Remove tasks from the list
 - Save tasks to a file for persistence between sessions
 - Load previously saved tasks when the application starts